adaptive-intelligent-robotics/Deep-Grid_MAP-Elites/README.md

 - `stat` implements all the stats used to compare the algorithms.
 - `run_utils` contains utils function used to read the options of each run and run all algorithms.

-In addition, the `analysis` folder is used for the analysis, the `waf_tools` and `wscript` files for compilation, and the `singularity` folder to compile the Singularity container for this experiment.
+In addition, the `analysis` folder is used for the analysis, the `waf_tools` and `wscript` files for compilation, and the `Singularity` file to compile the Singularity container for this experiment.

 # Execution

 The results of the paper can be reproduced by running the Singularity container image of the experiment.

-This container contains an `app` for each approach-task combination, defines in the  `singularity/Singularity` file:
+This container contains an `app` for each approach-task combination, defines in the `Singularity` file:
 - `Truth_arm_var`, `Truth_rastrigin`, `Truth_hexa`: Noise-free Baseline for each of the three tasks.
 - `Naive_1_arm_var`, `Naive_1_rastrigin`, `Naive_1_hexa`: Explicit-averaging approach with 1 re-sampling.
 - `Naive_50_arm_var`, `Naive_50_rastrigin`, `Naive_50_hexa`: Explicit-averaging approach with 50 re-sampling.